dabit3/next.js-cdk-amplify-workshop/README.md

 $ npx create-next-app next-frontend
 ```

-Now change into the new app directory & install these dependencies:
+Now change into the new app directory & install these dependencies using either `npm` or `yarn`:

 ```bash
 $ cd next-frontend